sigito/Linguee-Workflow-for-Alfred/README.md

 Default pair is English + German.
 To override this behavior, set the variables to a desired pair.
 For a full list of available language pairs please visit <https://www.linguee.com/?moreLanguages=1#moreLanguages>.
 The values of the variables must be a lowercased language name in English.
 E.g., "english", "german", "french".

-### Setting a global keyboard schortcut
+### Setting a global keyboard shortcut

 There is an option to trigger the Linguee Search from anywhere, skipping typing of the command prefix (`l` in our case) in the shared Alfred search window.
 Unfortunately, Alfred does not import the hotkeys, thus a manual setup is necessary.

-The workflow already contains an empty global keyboard shortuct configuration.
+The workflow already contains an empty global keyboard shortcut configuration.
 You should:

 1. Open the workflows panel in Alfred settings.
 1. Select this workflow.